simonbaird/CoolClock/README.md

 ----------------------------

-To have your clocks synchronized with the web server's time, set CoolClock.config.useServerTime to true.
+To have your clocks synchronized with the web server's time, set CoolClock.config.useServerTime to true before calling CoolClock.findAndCreateClocks().
 This will cause all clocks in your page to use the server's clock (and not the user's computer clock) as their reference time.

 (Note that this will only change the reference time.
-You can still use gmtOffset to have your clocks display different times to that of the server.
+You can still use _gmtOffset to have your clocks display different times to that of the server.
 Also, you need jQuery for this to work; this is because the code uses Ajax to retrieve the server time, and we need a framework to provide an Ajax implementation that